GAMS-dev/miro/src/model/gamspy/bess/TutorialImages/tutorial_blog.md

 <div align="center"> <img src="config_mode/input.png" alt="input section" width="400"/> </div>

 For our multidimensional inputs we only have tables as an option directly in configuration mode.
 Here we can choose between three different types.
 We will stay with the default table for our two inputs.
 Since we don't have large datasets and, at least at the moment, don't plan to do a lot of editing here.
 If we know we are going to get huge datasets, it makes sense to switch to the *Big Data Table* since it is performance optimized.
 And if you know you will be doing a lot of editing in your table, you should choose the *Pivot Table*.
-For more details on table types, see the [documentation] (https://www.gams.com/miro/widgets.html#widget-table).
+For more details on table types, see the [documentation](https://www.gams.com/miro/widgets.html#widget-table).

 If the three possible tables are not enough for your needs, you can add a custom widget, which we will do in the next section.